 LNA (Amplificateur à faible bruit)

-- Rôle principal: Amplifies weak incoming signals in the récepteur with minimal added noise, improving sensitivity.
+- Primary Role: Amplifies weak incoming signals in the récepteur with minimal added noise, improving sensitivity.

 - Caractéristiques clés:

-- Figure à faible bruit (NF): Ensures signal integrity by minimizing noise introduction.
+- Chiffre à faible bruit (NF): Ensures signal integrity by minimizing noise introduction.

-- High Gain: Boosts weak signals early in the receiver chain for better downstream processing.
+- Gain élevé: Boosts weak signals early in the receiver chain for better downstream processing.

-- Nom du modèle: Typically placed early in the receiver chain, sometimes after a preliminary filter (preselector) to block strong out-of-band interference.
+- Placement: Typically placed early in the receiver chain, sometimes after a preliminary filter (preselector) to block strong out-of-band interference.

 - Importance in Video Systems:

-- Critical for maintaining signal-to-noise ratio (SNR) in high-bandwidth video transmission, where weak signals are common.
+- Critical for maintaining signal-to-noise ratio (RSB) in high-bandwidth video transmission, where weak signals are common.

 - Enables reliable recovery of data in the presence of path loss or interference.

-- Rôle principal: Selectively allows a specific frequency band to pass while attenuating others, used in both émetteur et le récepteur.
+- Primary Role: Selectively allows a specific frequency band to pass while attenuating others, used in both émetteur et récepteur.

 - Caractéristiques clés:

-- Sélectivité de fréquence: Ensures compliance with regulatory standards (par ex., FCC) by restricting emissions to licensed bands.
+- Frequency Selectivity: Ensures compliance with regulatory standards (par ex., FCC) by restricting emissions to licensed bands.

 - Interference Rejection: Blocks unwanted signals (par ex., adjacent channels, bruit) in the receiver.